XSEDE/ipf/docs/INSTALL.md

-You can find your site-packages path for the Python you used for the pip install with: $ python -c 'import sysconfig;
+You can find your site-packages path for the Python you used for the pip install with:
-print(sysconfig.get_paths()["purelib"])'
+     $ python -c 'import sysconfig; print(sysconfig.get_paths()["purelib"])'

 When running any IPF commands by hand in a pip install, you will need to set the environment variable IPF_ETC_PATH.
 Its value should be the site-packages directory referenced above, plus "/etc/ipf".
 For a system Python, this might look something like "/usr/lib/python3.6/site-packages/etc/ipf".

 If you have run ipf_configure_xsede to set up your workflows, and chosen the recommended base directory, your workflow definitions will have the appropriate IPF_ETC_PATH defined in them.

+If you wish to have the workflows run as a user other than the one that performed the pip install, you will have to do so manually.

 ### RPM Installation